gharams19/PopMatch/README-Final.md

 For the first time users, here is where they will be first navigated to so that they can fill out a questionnaire regarding their basic demographic and some interests which will used in our algorithm.
 However, if you are a returning user, you can always revisit here from the profile view controller and make changes your selections.

 ### Profile VC
-This is like the home page where users are redirected upon login and is the source of navigate to the others such as joining the lobby for a match, signing out, or the personal interest questionnaire.
+This is like the home page where users are redirected upon login and is the source of navigation to the others such as joining the lobby for a match, signing out, or the personal interest questionnaire.
 Here, users can make changes regarding their account info and profile picture.

 ### Lobby VC
 Here is where the users will be waiting to get a match with other currently online users.
 They'll be shown a loading bubble animation while our matching algorithm runs in the background.
 Once a match has been found, a larger bubble will be displayed on the screen.